goonstation/goonstation/code/modules/status_system/status_system.md

 Most status effects are intended to be applied on mobs, but they can be applied to any atom.

-Status effects do not need to have their behaivor defined within them, they can also be checked externally with `hasStatus` or similar procs.
+Status effects do not need to have their behaivor defined within them, they can also be checked externally with [hasStatus][/atom/proc/hasStatus] or similar procs.

 Example of a basic status effect: